Saifuddin Nasution Ismail: Political career

-Saifuddin was initially a member of the youth wing of the ruling UMNO party but was expelled in 1999 as its assistant secretary.
+Saifuddin was initially a member of UMNO Youth wing of the ruling party but was expelled in 1999 as its assistant secretary.
 An ally of Anwar Ibrahim, Saifuddin then defected to the opposition KeADILan party, which later became PKR.

 Saifuddin election debut was in the 1999 general election contesting the seat of Padang Serai, Kedah for PKR but lost.
 A year later, he won the Kedah State Assembly seat of Lunas in a 2000 by-election.
 However, he failed in his bid to be elevated to the federal Parliament in the 2004 election, losing to Lim Bee Kau of the Barisan Nasional in the seat of Padang Serai again.
 In the 2008 election, Saifuddin contested and won the federal seat of Machang in Kelantan.
-For the 2013 election, he returned to Kedah to contest the seat of Kulim-Bandar Baharu, but was defeated by UMNO's Abd.
-Aziz Sheikh Fadzir.
-Somehow in 2018 election, Saifuddin made a comeback to win both the Kulim-Bandar Baharu parliamentary seat and Pantai Jerejak, Penang state seat but lost his parliamentary seat in 2022.
-He later was appointed as senator to serve as minister in Anwar Ibrahim cabinet.
+For the 2013 election, he returned to Kedah to contest the seat of Kulim-Bandar Baharu, but was defeated by UMNO's Abdul Aziz Sheikh Fadzir.
+Fortunately in the 2018 general election, Saifuddin made a comeback to win both the Kulim-Bandar Baharu parliamentary seat and Pantai Jerejak, Penang state seat but lost his parliamentary seat in 2022.
+He later was appointed as a Senator to serve as a minister in Anwar Ibrahim cabinet.

 In January 2010, Saifuddin was appointed the Secretary-General of PKR, replacing Salehuddin Hashim.
-In 2014, he vacated the post to run for the party's deputy presidency, but was defeated by Azmin Ali.
+In the 2014 party election, he vacated the post to run for the party's deputy presidency, but was defeated by Mohamed Azmin Ali.
 He was once again appointed to the post of PKR Secretary-General in November 2016, this time to replace Rafizi Ramli.
+He once again ran for the Deputy President post in the 2022 party election, but ultimately lost to Rafizi Ramli.

+Controversies and issues

+Comment about Kimanis detainees

+On 9 December 2022, Saifuddin stated that he had been briefed by Immigration Department officials about a viral video and photos circulating on social media, depicting emaciated detainees allegedly at the Kimanis detention center who were seen appealing to be freed and speaking about their ill-treatment.
+He expressed that it was 'unfair' for the issue to be sensationalized and urged the media to report objectively.
+Lawyers for Liberty (LFL) had expressed that it was unacceptable and contrary to good governance for Saifuddin to outrightly dismiss the complaints made by a detainee in a video, instead of ordering an inquiry.

+Sosma

+On 13 December 2022, Saifuddin stated that a review of Sosma was unnecessary as the law was essential for addressing organized crime-related cases.
+He mentioned that Sosma allowed the court process to proceed.
+His statement drew brickbats from human rights organisations and politicians.

+On 16 February 2023, Saifuddin said Sosma will be strengthened as it is still relevant for maintaining national security.
+Malaysians Against Death Penalty & Torture (Madpet) said that Saifuddin does not understand the rule of law and the administration of criminal justice; they also called for his resignation.